A Pretentious Anime Review: Zankyou no Terror

 Coincidence is Sin

 My biggest complaint here is that there was absolutely no attempt to create a realistic and intelligent detective.
-Instead, the show was too focused on being a thriller that doesn't care about how the terrorists get found, as long as they get found and the story carries on.
+Instead, the show was too focused on being a thriller that doesn't care about how the terrorists get found, as long as they get found and the story carried on.

-Mycroft: "Oh, Sherlock, what do we say about coincidence?"
+"Oh, Sherlock, what do we say about coincidence?"

-Sherlock: "The universe is rarely so lazy."
+"The universe is rarely so lazy."

 Development and Synergy